 These points have been taken from the European Commission Environment DG (2001) Assessment of plans and projects significantly affecting European sites.
 Methodological guidance on the provisions of Article 6(3) and (4) of the Habitats Directive 92/43/EEC.
-This guidance also refers to progress towards achieving conservation objectives.
+This guidance also refers to consideration of whether development would delay achievement of or interrupt progress towards achieving conservation objectives.
 Reference to conservation objectives has been removed as these have not been established for the ppSPA.